coderj001/LMS/README.md

         ```
         reffer this file [here](./pgdb-env-sample).

 - Run the command ` docker-compose up --build `.
 And it should be up and running.
 Checkout the endpoints mentioned below.
-Note test case and admin user(username: admin, email: admin@mail.com, password: admin) will be run and created.
+Note test case and  will be run and created.
 - To run test case, `docker-compose exec backend python manage.py test`.
-Note test case and admin user automatically run and created during execution of previous command ` docker-compose up --build `.
+Note test case automatically run during execution of previous command ` docker-compose up --build `.
 - To create admin user, `docker-compose exec backend python manage.py createsuperuser`.
-Note test case and admin user automatically run and created during execution of previous command ` docker-compose up --build `.

 ### Admin Panel

 Django provide built-in admin panel can be access from `localhost:8000/admin` url.
-If you used `docker-compose up --build` then admin user will be created by default (username: admin, email: admin@mail.com, password: admin).
+If you used `docker-compose up --build` then admin user will be created by  `docker-compose exec backend python manage.py createsuperuser`.
 Otherwise create using `python manage.py createsuperuser`

 ### API ENDPOINTS